Questra-Digital/git-n-github-challenges/Module_2_Creating_Repo_on_Github/README.md

 	Maybe your team doesn't approve your proposed changes, or maybe a better solution has been found for the feature you were implementing.
 	How can you close your pull request without merging

+### Section 3: Working Remotely with Github Repos

+## Challenge 3.1

+  Suppose you won't have a wifi connection later on and you need to work on the project in that time period.
+  How can you download the repo from Github to your local machine?

+## Challenge 3.2

+  You've finished working with the project locally and it's working as intended.
+  Now you need to upload these files back to your git repository.
+  How'll you upload these files?

+## Challenge 3.3

+  Imagine you're more efficient when working on your local machine instead of using the Github web app and want a way to directly commit and push files on your online repo, like a clone!
+  How would you clone your project onto your local machine?
+  What types of cloning are available?

+## Challenge 3.4

+  Now that you know how what cloning is.
+  Clone your repo using http protocol onto your local machine.